Evenings with an Author, sponsored by GRoW @ Annenberg

 All programs are in English, although our audience, like our members, are largely bilingual and come from many countries.

-All programs are on Tuesdays and Wednesdays, excluding holiday periods, and begin at 7:30 p.m.
+All programs begin at 7:30 p.m, unless otherwise noted.
 The speaker’s presentation and the questions and answers which follow conclude within one hour, so 45 minutes is the optimum length of a presentation.

 The Library’s Florence Gould Reading Room, where the programs take place, seats 90 people.
 Audience size ranges from 25 to 150, with an average attendance of 60.